sasibeeke/100Days-of-ML-OPS/Day36/README.md

 6) The end state must include:<br>
       * Three runs exist in the bakeoff MLflow experiment, one per candidate, each with tags.candidate, the candidate's hyperparameters, and<br>
         metrics.f1_score.<br>
-      * A JSON file at /root/code/fraud-detection/reports/winner.json with exactly three keys: model_type (one of random_forest, gradient_boosting,<br>
+      * A JSON file at /root/code/fraud-detection/reports/winner.json with exactly three keys: model_type (one of random_forest, gradient_boosting,
         logistic_regression), run_id, and f1_score.<br>
-      * The model_type, run_id, and f1_score stored in winner.json correspond to the candidate with the highest f1_score in the bakeoff experiment.<br>
+      * The model_type, run_id, and f1_score stored in winner.json correspond to the candidate with the highest f1_score in the bakeoff experiment.
-The MLflow Compare view—select all three runs in the experiment's run list and click Compare—is the fastest way to eyeball which candidate won and<br>
-spot-check the report.<br>
+The MLflow Compare view—select all three runs in the experiment's run list and click Compare—is the fastest way to eyeball which candidate won and spot-check the report.<br>

 => Go to the root directory of project <br>